 This is a smart choice that Apple and Google often forget about: map icons that match what you see in the street: station exits and marquee signage (convenience stores, fast food, major franchises, etc) match their real world counterparts.
 This is crucial because those are important navigation and meeting points.
 But wait, don’t Apple and Google do that too?
 Not as much as you would think and they get it wrong because the secret sauce is….

-- Only use color coded icons for map search results.
+- Only use ‘three C’ icons for map search results.

-One of the really bad cartography design choices that Apple makes is keeping all the color coded icons in the default view (orange for cafes/restaurants, yellow for shops, blue for services, etc.).
+One of the really bad cartography design choices that Apple makes is keeping all the ‘three C’ (custom color keyed) icons in the default view (orange for cafes/restaurants, yellow for shops, blue for services, etc.).
 This is not information.
-It is unnecessary paint splatter on a wall that confuses the user and makes everything hard to find.
-Google does this too but much less than Apple.
+It is unnecessary paint splatter on a wall that confuses the user and makes everything hard to find especially with indoor maps.
+Google makes this mistake too but less than Apple.

-Yahoo Japan MAP banishes all color coded icons to map search where they belong.
-All default view map icons are either crucial marquee signage or simple white background high contrast designs that don’t get in the way.
+Yahoo Japan MAP banishes all three C icons to map search where they belong.
+All default view map icons are either crucial marquee icons or simple white background high contrast designs that don’t get in the way.
 And when searching they change to the necessary color code you are looking for.